Average But Inspired

 • Poster board

-To make this project happen, I began by drawing a really rough sketch of my plan.
+For this DIY 18 inch doll bed, I began by drawing a really rough sketch of my plan.
 Can you tell I’ve never done this before?
 (Note: don’t follow this plan.
 I changed some of it along the way.)

 This is awesome!
 For under $20, you can build your own American Girl Doll bed!
 It's a super basic build that is perfect for beginners.
 Make your own 18" doll bed and save so much money!